loloof64/ChessPositionsTrainerPC/README.md

 Defines (load) the chess position on which you want to train yourself, then play it against a very strong computer level.

+Be careful !
+When you want to castle, you must move the king on the cell of the rook in the side of the given castle : and not two cells towards the rook.

 Development
 -----------